 Ribosomes, Solution A and Factor Mix from the PureExpress ∆ Ribosome Kit (NEB) were thawed on ice.
 Templates were phenol-chloroform purified plasmid DNA.
 Reactions were assembled using a master mix; individual reactions contained 10 μL Solution A, 3 μL Factor Mix, 250 ng template, and 40 pmol ribosomes in a total volume of 30 μL.
-To measure inhibition of translation by antibiotics, reactions prepared in a total volume of 29 μL and 1 μL of antibiotic was added to reach indicated final concentration.
+To measure inhibition of translation by antibiotics, reactions were prepared in a total volume of 29 μL and 1 μL of antibiotic was added to reach indicated final concentration.
 Thiostrepton was diluted in DMSO and kasugamycin was diluted in water.
 Reactions were mixed gently and incubated at 37°C for 2 hours.
 The reactions were stopped by placing the tubes on ice, and samples were used for a Nano-Glo® Luciferase Assay or frozen at –20°C for later use.

 Nano-Glo® Luciferase Assay